South Africa

 Consumption taxes

-An individual trader is liable for value-added tax (VAT) on the same basis as a company.
-VAT is an indirect tax, which is largely directed at the domestic consumption of goods and services and at goods imported into South Africa.
+VAT is an indirect tax that is largely directed at the domestic consumption of goods and services in South Africa.
 The tax is designed to be paid mainly by the ultimate consumer or purchaser in South Africa.
-Goods and services are either exempt from VAT or are levied at two rates, namely a standard rate (15%) and a zero rate (0%).
+It is levied at two rates, namely a standard rate (currently 15%) and a zero rate (0%).

 Very few business transactions carried out in South Africa are not subject to VAT.
-The tax is collected by businesses that are registered as vendors with the South African Revenue Service (SARS) on all taxable supplies throughout the production and distribution chain.
+The tax is generally collected by businesses that are registered with the SARS as vendors on all taxable supplies throughout the production and distribution chain.
 Sales or supplies by non-vendors are not subject to VAT.

 VAT registration and administration